Cadenabbia

 Related links

-Cadenabbia Overview
+Discover Cadenabbia

-Top Things to Do in Cadenabbia
+Things to Do in Cadenabbia

 - Lakeside Promenade and Views of Bellagio: The waterfront at Cadenabbia offers sweeping views across Lake Como to Bellagio, with a flat promenade lined by hotels, restaurants, and boat landings.
 This stretch of lakeside is especially popular for its sunsets and the ease of access to ferries, making it both scenic and practical for visitors.